espressif/esp-idf/docs/en/api-guides/esp-ble-mesh/ble-mesh-faq.rst

 7. Others
 ---------

-7.1 How to print the message context?
+7.1 How to Print the Message Context?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

     The examples use :cpp:func:`ESP_LOG_BUFFER_HEX` to print the message context while the ESP-BLE-MESH protocol stack uses :cpp:func:`bt_hex`.

-7.2 Which API can be used to restart {IDF_TARGET_NAME}?
+7.2 Which API Can Be Used to Restart {IDF_TARGET_NAME}?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

     The API :cpp:func:`esp_restart`.

-7.3 How to monitor the remaining space of the stack of a task?
+7.3 How to Monitor the Remaining Space of the Stack of a Task?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

     The API :cpp:func:`vTaskList` can be used to print the remaining space of the task stack periodically.

-7.4 How to change the level of log without changing the menuconfig output level?
+7.4 How to Change the Level of Log Without Changing the Menuconfig Output Level?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

     The API :cpp:func:`esp_log_level_set` can be used to change the log output level rather than using menuconfig to change it.